 ACT is the only registered charity performing animal rescue in northern Taiwan around the clock—and often in very difficult situations.
 As a result, we save the lives of animals who had almost no hope and give them the best life we can.
-Very importantly, being a small nonprofit, our costs per animal are far lower than many much larger organisations, meaning ACT is a great animal charity to donate to.
+Because the bulk of our expenses are in Taiwan, we are able to make funds go a lot further and help more animals in distress, meaning ACT is a great animal charity to donate to.

 When a stray dog is hit by a car, an injured monkey is trapped in a tree, or a puppy is stuck in a drain, ACT goes to the rescue.
-If a kitten is heard crying in a dark and filthy back alley, or a neglected dog like Bianca here just needs a chance to live, ACT won’t give up until that animal is rescued and receiving the best veterinary care available—no matter what situation or hour of day or night.
+If a kitten is heard crying in a dark and filthy back alley, or a neglected dog like Macy here just needs the chance of a better life, ACT won’t give up until that animal is rescued and receiving the best veterinary care available—no matter what situation or hour of day or night.

 £5 vaccinates a recently rescued dog or cat against ten life-threatening diseases

 £10 feeds a rescued dog healthy food for a month or a cat for two months